It’s Not Almost Christmas

 The church year ends with the last Sunday of the church year and the week following it.
 The day can also be called Ultima Sunday, after the last syllable of a Koine Greek word, or Christ the King Sunday, commemorating Jesus’s second Advent at the end of days.
 The last Sunday of the church year is always the fifth Sunday before Christmas Day.

 After the first two civic holidays, the church year begins on the first Sunday of Advent, always the fourth Sunday before Christmas.
 Advent can consist of between twenty-two and twenty-eight days.
 It begins between November twenty-seventh and December third, always containing four Sundays.
 Advent contains three or four Wednesdays.
 The three Wednesdays are slightly more common, occurring in four of the seven variations, excluding Christmas Eve.
 Christmas Eve is a day of Advent.
 It is not typically celebrated as a Wednesday of Advent, when falling on Wednesday.
-When the fourth Sunday of Advent is December 24th, like this year (2023), we observe Rorate Coeli (Advent 4) in the morning and Christmas Eve in the evening.
+When the fourth Sunday of Advent is December 24th, like in 2023, we observe Memento Nostri/Rorate Coeli (Advent 4) in the morning and Christmas Eve in the evening.

-This means that those cute, premade, every-year advent calendars are seldom actually right.
-It’s a lot of fun to open the doors for the little prizes.
-But, Advent rarely has exactly 24 days.
 So, a better Advent calendar would have 28 days, with six indicated as days that may not be in Advent (2023 & 2028), or may be in Advent (2022 & 2033).
 The same calendar could include the twelve days of Christmas, making an even 40 days, encouraging us to celebrate Christmas in its time.
 Perhaps something like this:

 Like the Advent Calendars, Christians used to decorate progressively.
-By adding a bit each week heading into Christmas, it adds to the excitement of preparation.
+By adding a bit each week heading into Christmas it adds to the excitement of preparation.
 This is opposite of the Christmas fatigue caused by all decorations going up the day after Halloween or Thanksgiving, before Advent even started.

 The twelve days of the Christmas feast begin on December 25.
 They can contain two Sundays, but more commonly just one.
 The days of Christmas are December 25th through January 5th.
 On December 26th, we also celebrate the feast of St. Stephen, the first martyr.
 We celebrate the feast of St. John, the only apostle to die a natural death, on December 27th.
 December 28th marks the feast of the Holy Innocents, killed by Herod upon the magi’s visit to Bethlehem.
 The celebration of the Circumcision and Naming of Jesus on January first is also a named feast within the twelve days.
-Christmas ends on Twelfth Night, preceding the Epiphany of Our Lord, which is celebrated on January 6th.
+Christmas ends on Twelfth Night/the Vigil of Epiphany, preceding the Epiphany of Our Lord, which is celebrated on January 6th.

 It is suitable for Christians to decorate and sing seasonal hymns beginning on Christmas Eve.
 In decades past, we would have it no other way.
 Now, it may be impossible to forego all of the civic festivities around us.
 We should at least save the bulk of our revelry for the actual celebration of the incarnation of our Lord.
 We should not allow the pagan world to suck all of our Christmas cheer before we’ve even begun the Christmas feast.

-The exceptionally short Advent of 2023 gives us a great example of our modern distortion of the Christmas season.
-In trying to cram all of the programs, “family Christmases,” professional parties, and church social activities into the Advent weeks preceding Christmas, how many of us have considered for even a moment displacing the festivities into the eleven days of Christmas following Christmas day?
-Prob’ly very few have.
+The exceptionally short Advent of 2023 gave us a great example of our modern distortion of the Christmas season.
+In trying to cram all of the programs, “family Christmases,” professional parties, and church social activities into the Advent weeks preceding Christmas, how many of us considered for even a moment displacing the festivities into the eleven days of Christmas following Christmas day?
+Probably very few did.
 I’m also guilty of missing this consideration.

 This year and in years to come, spend some time in thought and prayer concerning the harrowing of the End of Days, the preparation of our hearts in Advent, and the joyous gift of Christmas (the whole season of Christmas).
 There’s more to it than the Christmas shopping season.
 Beyond just thought and prayer, avail yourself of the Lord’s house, receiving His gifts for you.